How do you make banana chocolate chip muffins?

 These really are the best banana chocolate chip muffins.
 I hope you love them as much as I do!

-If you make these Banana Chocolate Chip Muffins, please let me know by leaving a review below!
+If you make these Banana Chocolate Chip Muffins, please let us know by leaving a review and rating below!

 - 1 ½ cups brown sugar